coribald/sugoi-hook/README.md

 - `sugoihook-runtime.log`
   - runtime log file

+For the onefile release build, these files live beside `SugoiHook.exe`.

 ## Logging and Debugging

 The app has expanded runtime tracing intended for source-mode debugging.